sionleroux/icfbudapest.org/index.md

 	{% endif %}
 </div>

-And here's what we've been doing in previous weeks:
+And here's what we've been doing previously:

 <ul class="blog-list">
 {% for post in site.posts offset:1 limit:5 %}